Ineos Team UK return to the Solent with reduced crew

 Ainslie confirmed that they would be using heatmap measuring devices to ensure everyone stayed two metres apart.

-The reduced crew team would be split 50-50 between the crew ‘trenches’ on either side of the hull, with minimum movement between them to maintain social distancing.
+The reduced crew team has been split 50-50 between the crew ‘trenches’ on either side of the hull, with minimum movement between them to maintain social distancing.

+Header Image from video by Proud of Portsmouth @PortsmouthProud as Britannia returns to the Solent on Monday 1 June 2020.

 Related post: